 When you minor in women's studies you must complete a senior research project in which you use advanced theory to explore a topic of your choice.
 Recent topics have included female vampires, black sororities, resources for divorced women, female monasticism and women's role in organized religion.

 Dr. Gary Ljungquist is the coordinator of the women's studies program.
-Among the other regular women's studies faculty are Dr. Rebecca Dunn (biology), Dr. Jo Dulan (English), Dr. Janet Zehr (English), Dr. Terri Smith (sociology), Dr. Traci Porter (Biology), Dr. Krista McQueeney (Sociology), Dr. Richard Vinson (Religion) and Dr. Amy Rio-Anderson (religion).
+Among the other regular women's studies faculty are Dr. Rebecca Dunn (biology), Dr. Jo Dulan (English), Dr. Janet Zehr (English), Dr. Terri Smith (sociology), Dr. Traci Porter (Biology), Dr. Krista McQueeney (Sociology), Dr. Richard Vinson (Religion) and Dr. Amy Rio (religion).

 Faculty from many departments at Salem offer courses that will count towards your minor in women's studies.